HVVSATHWIK/DarkPDFConverter/README.md

 6. **Download Converted PDF:**
     - Click on the "Download Converted PDF" link to download the modified PDF file.

+7. **Split PDF:**
+    - Specify the start and end pages, then click the "Split PDF" button to split the PDF.
+Download the split PDF by clicking the "Download Split PDF" link.

+8. **Merge PDFs:**
+    - Upload multiple PDF files, then click the "Merge PDFs" button.
+Download the merged PDF by clicking the "Download Merged PDF" link.

+9. **Rotate PDF Pages:**
+    - Specify the page number and the rotation angle, then click the "Rotate Page" button.
+Download the rotated PDF by clicking the "Download Rotated PDF" link.

 ## Built With